sandordaroczi/Projects-in-Processing/BBtan/readme.md

 There are also special shapes with double hitpoints, as well as special icons: lasers and randomizers.
 A laser, if passed through, takes away one hitpoint per ball from all the shapes in the corresponding row or column.
 A randomizer, if touched, sends off the balls in a random upward direction each time.

+## Controls

+Keep the mouse button pressed while aiming, and then release to shoot off the balls.

 ## Notes to the implementation

 - The collision detector is rather primitive as it only allows vertical or horizontal velocity changes around the corners of the boxes.
 This could definitely be improved to allow a more natural behaviour around the corners.